ETSIhackers/GATEROOT/README.md

 ```
 Units:
 - dimensions and radius are in mm
-- TOF resolution and bin width is in ps
+- TOF resolution and bin width are in mm (to convert from ps, multiply with 0.29979245 / 2)
 - LLD and ULD are in keV
 - energy resolution is a fraction of 511 keV
 - LM_time_block_duration_ms is in ms